Optimal keto/paleo detox diet for spring 2021

 We slow down.

-At the beginning we go through the emotions of the detox and after a few days we come out more stable, full of energy and ready for new adventures.
+At the beginning I can go through the emotions of the detox and after a few days I come out more stable, full of energy and ready for new adventures.

-A little tip: emptying the digestive tract is very effective with one or two enema of coffee per week!
+My best tricks to empty the digestive tract is the use of one or two enema of coffee per week!
 To learn more, check out my article on the subject!

 Let me know how you liked it and what your impressions are if you try it!